iturdikulov/notes/bittorrent tracker.md

 ---
-title: BitTorrent tracker
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# BitTorrent tracker

 > A BitTorrent tracker is a special type of server that assists in the
 > communication between peers using the BitTorrent protocol.